Do you have a question that is not answered here? Please let us know at contact@freedomnotfear.org

 Option 2: Participation whole event, EP visit & (travel) allowance:

-By registering you benefit from a reimbursement of your actual travel expenses (see “Travel reimbursement”) and optional affordable accommodation arranged by us.
+By registering you benefit from a reimbursement of (some) travel expenses (see “Travel reimbursement”) and optional affordable accommodation arranged by us.
 For any allowance you MUST take part in the official EP visit on Monday, 4 September 20233.
 No show = no money.
-If you want to take part in the EP visit, you MUST register before 30 June 2023 via this form: https://civi.digitalcourage.de/fnf23

 Registration fee & expenses

 We are asking for a registration fee of 50 € for the expenses we need to cover in in advance, such as venue hire, hotel booking and catering.
 During the event we will kindly request your donation for lunches and our joint dinner on Saturday evening as well as donations to support organisational expenses.
 However, we will not charge anything, contributions are highly appreciated but voluntarily.
-After the event you may receive a reimbursement of your actual travel expenses plus an allowance of up to 100 €, see below for conditions.
+After the event you may receive a reimbursement of your actual travel expenses up to an amount as defined below plus an allowance of up to 100 €, see below for conditions.

 Travel & Reimbursement